conjure-up/spells/canonical-kubernetes/addons/jfrog/README.md

 This might be changed in future.

-#### Troubleshooting
+### Troubleshooting

 Any debug messages printed via 'echo' in the addon scripts show up on the conjure-up screen at the lower status bar, but they get replaced by the next one.
 If these need to be reviewed post install, then navigate to ~/.cache/conjure-up directory and locate the addon script directory and see files with .out and .err extensions.
 They include all the standard output and standard error messages of the scripts.
-The output of helm installer for JFrog artifactory is redirected in the adodn script to a log file jfrog_installer.log and this along the with other .out and .err can be used to debug any issues.
+The output of helm installer for JFrog artifactory is redirected in the addon script to a log file jfrog_installer.log and this along the with other .out and .err can be used to debug any issues.

 ## References